2025 - Spring

 The class accepts DIRECTORS and PRODUCERS only (exceptions to this rule noted below), and students should apply in two-person directing/producing teams with the intent of working together to shepherd the project from beginning to end.
 From pre-production to sound mix, students will complete a short film (under 12 minutes in length) with the most advanced equipment available to RTF undergraduates.
 Emphasis will be placed on storytelling, strong cinematic style, and production values.
 Teams should plan to enter the class with considerable story work already completed.

-RTF 368S SCREENWRITING THESIS • TOM WILLETT
+RTF 368S SCREENWRITING THESIS • MAYA PEREZ

 Flag/s: Independent Inquiry